 Derivative financial instruments.
 We record derivative financial instruments on our Consolidated Balance Sheet at their fair value and recognize the changes in the fair value in our Consolidated Statement of Operations when they occur, the only exception being derivatives that qualify as hedges.
 For the derivative instrument to qualify as a hedge, we are required to meet strict hedge effectiveness and contemporaneous documentation requirements at the initiation of the hedge and assess the hedge effectiveness on an ongoing basis over the life of the hedge.
-At December 31, 2016 and 2015, our foreign currency forward contracts held to economically hedge inventory purchases did not meet the documentation requirements to be designated as hedges.
+At December 31, 2017 and 2016, our foreign currency forward contracts held to economically hedge inventory purchases did not meet the documentation requirements to be designated as hedges.
 Accordingly, we recognize all changes in the fair values of our derivatives instruments, net, in our Consolidated Statement of Operations.
 Refer to Note 18.

 Property, plant and equipment.
 Property, plant and equipment are recorded at cost.
 Depreciation is provided using the straight-line method over the estimated useful lives of the assets and includes amortization expense for assets capitalized under capital leases.
-The estimated useful lives by asset class are as follows: software - 3 years, machinery, medical and other equipment - 5-8 years, furniture and fixtures - 5-10 years, leasehold improvements - the lesser of their useful life or the lease term, buildings and improvements - 10-40 years, automobiles and aircraft - 3-15 years.
+The estimated useful lives by asset class are as follows: software - 3 years, machinery, medical and other equipment - 5-8 years, furniture and fixtures - 5-12 years, leasehold improvements - the lesser of their useful life or the lease term, buildings and improvements - 10-40 years, automobiles - 3-5 years.
 Expenditures for repairs and maintenance are charged to expense as incurred.
-Depreciation expense was \$33.3 million, \$14.2 million and \$4.0 million for the years ended December 31, 2016, 2015 and 2014, respectively.
-Assets held under capital leases are included within Property, plant and equipment, net in our Consolidated Balance Sheet and are amortized over the shorter of their useful lives or the expected term of their related leases.
+Depreciation expense was \$30.6 million, \$33.3 million and \$14.2 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+Assets held under capital leases are included within Property, plant and equipment, net in our Consolidated Balance Sheets and are amortized over the shorter of their useful lives or the expected term of their related leases.